pedregon/scaffold/README.md

 ## Contributing

-For guidance on setting up a development environment and how to make a contribution, see [here](CONTRIBUTING.md).
+For guidance on setting up a development environment and how to make a contribution, please refer to this [document](CONTRIBUTING.md).

 ## Reporting a Security Vulnerability